 |Type of medicine||ACE inhibitor (angiotensin-converting enzyme inhibitor)|

-Cilazapril is used in the treatment of hypertension (high blood pressure) and heart failure (a condition where the pumping action of the heart is reduced).
+Perindopril is used mainly in the treatment of hypertension (high blood pressure) and heart failure (a condition where the pumping action of the heart is reduced).
+It is also used to help to protect the heart after a heart attack and some procedures.

 - If you are pregnant, trying for a baby or breast-feeding.